bodgit/puppet-etckeeper/README.md

 This module ensures that etckeeper is set up and configured to keep the `/etc` directory under version control.

-RHEL/CentOS, Ubuntu and Debian are supported using Puppet 4.4.0 or later.
+RHEL/CentOS, Ubuntu, Debian, SLES and Arch Linux are supported using Puppet 4.4.0 or later.

 ## Setup